keybase/homebrew-beta/README.md

-## Keybase Homebrew Tap

 ### Tap

-To install the keybase tap:

-`brew tap keybase/keybase`
+To install the keybase tap: `brew tap keybase/keybase`

-To prioritize this tap over the default:

-`brew tap-pin keybase/keybase`
+To prioritize this tap over the default: `brew tap-pin keybase/keybase`

 ### Updating the Formula